-My mission is to challenge the jewellery industry and create a product people can be proud of wearing.
+To challenge the jewellery industry and create a product people can be proud of wearing.

-Much of the Jewellery industry is made up of materials with supply chains that are impossible to chase.
+Much of the jewellery industry is made up of materials with supply chains that are impossible to chase.
 My personal mission has been to ask the questions and challenge the suppliers and provide my customer with honest clean materials that they can be proud to wear.

 The gemstones are sourced and cut from sustainable mines in Sri Lanka.
 In 2019 I visited the stone cutting studio in Sri Lanka but unfortunately after heavy rain the mines where filled with water so we couldn’t visit them.
 We met Sanjeewa who you can see below - he is the main cutter and works alongside Chnandrasiri.
 With these stones I can tell you the mine they have come from and the person who as cut them (it will most likely be Sanjeewa!).